fofxsoft/code-editor/README.md

 **Linter**

-In the terminal navigate to the monaco folder.
+In the terminal navigate to the linter folder.
 ```
 $ cd code-editor/linter/
 ```